-Our ability to seek external debt financing, to the extent that it is available under current market conditions, is further subject to the asset coverage limitations of the 1940 Act, which require us to have asset coverage (as defined in Sections 18 and 61 of the 1940 Act) of at least 150% on each of our senior securities representing indebtedness and our senior securities that are stock (such as our two series of term preferred stock currently outstanding).
+Our ability to seek external debt financing, to the extent that it is available under current market conditions, is further subject to the asset coverage limitations of the 1940 Act, which require us to have asset coverage (as defined in Sections 18 and 61 of the 1940 Act, as amended) of at least 150% on each of our senior securities representing indebtedness and our senior securities that are stock (such as our two series of term preferred stock).

+On April 10, 2018, our Board of Directors, including a "required majority" (as such term is defined in Section 57(o) of the 1940 Act) thereof, approved the modified asset coverage requirements set forth in Section 61(a)(2) of the 1940 Act, as amended by the SBCAA.
+As a result, the Company's asset coverage requirements for senior securities changed from 200% to 150% effective April 10, 2019, one year after the date of the Board of Directors' approval.
+Under the 200% asset coverage standard prior to April 10, 2019, we were able to borrow debt or issue senior securities in the amount of \$1.00 for every \$1.00 of equity in the Company.
+Starting from April 10, 2019, under the 150% asset coverage standard, we may borrow debt or issue senior securities in the amount of \$2.00 for every \$1.00 of equity in the Company.
 Notwithstanding the modified asset coverage requirement under the 1940 Act described above, we are separately subject to a minimum asset coverage requirement of 200% with respect to our Series D Term Preferred Stock.

-On April 10, 2018, our Board of Directors, including a "required majority" (as such term is defined in Section 57(o) of the 1940 Act) thereof, approved the modified asset coverage requirements set forth in Section 61(a)(2) of the 1940 Act.
-As a result, our asset coverage requirements for senior securities changed from 200% to 150%, effective as of April 10, 2019, one year after the date of the Board of Directors' approval.
-As of March 31, 2020, our asset coverage ratio on our senior securities representing indebtedness was 993.5% and our asset coverage on our senior securities that are stock was 293.8%.
+As of March 31, 2019, our asset coverage ratio on our senior securities representing indebtedness was 997.6% and our asset coverage on our senior securities that are stock (our Series D Term Preferred Stock and our Series E Term Preferred Stock) was 309.1%.